dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 -   The second argument `44` sets the maximum size of the key (in bytes) in this map, it's 44 bytes because uuid_v4 generates identifiers which are exactly 44 bytes each.
 -   The third argument `1024` defines the maximum size of each value within the map, ensuring our messages don't exceed a certain size.

+**Note: it is not compulsory to use the StableBTreeMap.
+We can choose between using tools from the JavaScript standard library like Map or the StableBTreeMap.
+While both options have their uses, it's important to highlight the significance of the StableBTreeMap.
+It offers durability, ensuring data persists across canister redeployments, making it suitable for storing critical and long-term data.
+On the other hand, the Map from the JavaScript standard library is ideal for temporary data as it is erased during redeployments.
+You should carefully consider your data persistence needs when deciding which data structure to use.**

 ### 2.6 Creating the Get Messages Function

 The next step is to create a function that retrieves all messages stored within our canister.
-To accomplish this, add the following code to your index.ts file:
+To accomplish this, add the following code to your `index.ts` file below the definition of the message storage:
 ```JavaScript
 $query;
 export function getMessages(): Result<Vec<Message>, string> {